 |December||Election results published in CEP|

-In order to keep campaigning on a high professional level and to maintain fairness to all candidates, the Institute will rely on the integrity of the candidates.
-The following are the election guidelines:
+In order to keep campaigning on a highly professional level and to maintain fairness to all candidates, the Institute will rely on the integrity of the candidates.
+The Office of the Secretary of the Institute oversees the elections and will provide interpretation of the guidelines as needed.
+The following are the Board of Directors Campaign Guidelines for the election of the AIChE President-Elect, Secretary, Treasurer, and Directors.

-- Campaign advertising will be limited to the candidate s personal statement presenting his/her qualifications and views as published in CEP, the standard campaign ad in CEP, and prescribed content on the AIChE web page.
-The web page or ad can provide an e-mail address of the candidate for more details on his/her positions, in order to foster a dialog between the candidate and the voting membership.
+- AIChE will advertise the candidate’s personal statement presenting his/her qualifications and views as published in AIChE’s official magazine and on AIChE’s web page.
+The candidate may provide an email address, website URL or social media information for more details on his/her positions in order to foster a dialog between the candidate and the voting membership.

-- The Board recognizes that it is not practical to develop a complete set of electioneering rules to develop and to police each candidate's professional vitality and integrity.
-The Board is convinced, however, that it can depend on the membership to enforce these regulations by voting only for candidates who observe them.
+The Board of Directors recognizes that it is not practical to develop a complete set of rules to regulate campaigning; however, the Board is convinced that it can depend on the membership to enforce these regulations.